Karol Beffa: Biography

-Karol Beffa had a general education along with music studies, at the Ecole Normale Supérieure in Paris, consisting of history, English, philosophy (Master's at Cambridge University, Trinity College) and mathematics.
+Beffa is the son of French-Swiss linguist and ethnologist Marie-Lise Beffa and French linguist Richard Zuber, and the nephew of industrialist Jean-Louis Beffa.
+He studied at École normale supérieure, then economics at ENSAE Paris and at Trinity College, Cambridge.

-Beffa studied harmony, counterpoint, fugue, music theory, improvisation and composition at the Conservatoire de Paris (CNSMDP), where he won 8 First prizes.
-He taught at the Sorbonne and at the Ecole Polytechnique.
+Beffa studied harmony, counterpoint, fugue, music theory, improvisation and composition at the Conservatoire de Paris, France's premier higher musical education institution, where he won eight first prizes.
+He taught at Paris-Sorbonne University and at École polytechnique.
 He wrote his PhD (2003) on György Ligeti's Etudes for piano.
-Since 2004, he is an Associate Professor at the Ecole Normale Supérieure...
+Since 2004, he has been an associate professor at the Ecole Normale Supérieure.